 - Sequins or glitter

-Ringing bells, waving flags or lighting sparklers as the couple exits are other attractive options that won't cause problems for the birds, digestive or otherwise.
-Tossing wedding birdseed may seem like a great solution to a persistent myth, but like any bird feeding, it is best done with care and consideration for the birds, the environment and the people who share it.
+Ringing bells, blowing bubbles, waving flags, or lighting sparklers as the couple exits are other attractive options that won't cause problems for the birds, digestive or otherwise.
+Tossing wedding birdseed may seem like a great solution to a persistent myth, but like any bird feeding, it is best done with care and consideration for the birds, the environment, and the people in the area.